Discover

 but which I did not already know about.”

-Quick access
+Quick

-Bishop’s web site is incredibly useful,” remarks Alex
+“David Bishop’s web site is incredibly useful,”

-Telescope – the world’s most successful nearby supernova
+Katzman Automatic Imaging Telescope – the world’s

-search engine.
-Filippenko adds, “My team consults Dave’s
+most successful nearby supernova search engine.
+Filippenko adds,

-website every time we want to get spectra of nearby supernovae
+to get spectra of nearby supernovae with the Lick 3 meter and

-with the Lick 3 meter and Keck 10 meter telescopes.
-The finder
+Keck 10 meter telescopes.
+The finder chart for each supernova

-chart for each supernova is at our fingertips, and there is information
+is at our fingertips, and there is information (with appropriate

-Having access to his site saves us a large amount of time.”
+to his site saves us a large amount of time.”

 “David’s